 Note: Please exercise caution while near the McCloud River.

 McCloud Falls in McCloud

 Status: OPEN – COVID-19 ADVISORY

 McCloud Falls features three different falls – Upper, Middle, and Lower.
-Each tier of waterfall has a parking lot and short walk to viewing platforms.
+Each tier of the waterfall has a parking lot and a short walk to viewing platforms.
 You can also walk the River Loop Trail to each fall.

 I’ve visited these falls on numerous occasions over the years.
 Whether you go during Spring when the river is roaring from snowmelt or during Fall as the water meanders and cascades, the falls fill your being with a sense of tranquility.